Common dolphin: Fossil record

-Many extinct cetacean species were once lumped into Delphinus, but have since been placed in other genera.
-In the late 19th century several fossil species were described, including taxa: Delphinus baltringii, Delphinus delannoy and Delphinus domeykoi.
+Many extinct cetacean species were once lumped into Delphinus, but have since been moved to other genera.
+In the late 19th century several fossil species were described as part of this genus, such as Delphinus baltringii, Delphinus delannoy and Delphinus domeykoi.
 However, these species are no longer considered valid.
-Another species known as Delphinus brevidens was reassigned to the genus Stereodelphis which is now generally considered synonymous with Squalodon.
+Another species known as Delphinus brevidens was reassigned to the genus Stereodelphis, now generally considered synonymous with Squalodon.